 What sets us apart from most skilled nursing facilities is that our physician hospitalists provide around the clock coverage, rounding on patients daily.
 Specialists such as cardiologists and orthopedists, who have consulting privileges, are also available.
-For those patients requiring medical care and cardiac monitoring, we also offer the advanced service of telemetry with 24-hour monitoring, in eight of our inpatient beds.
+For those patients requiring medical care and cardiac monitoring, we also offer the advanced service of telemetry with 24-hour monitoring.

 - The majority of patients who have had a recent surgery of a general, orthopedic nature, and many other procedures for which additional care is needed to improve strength and wellness

 - Patients who have been inpatients for three consecutive midnights